Veronique Meester

 Veronique Meester (born 7 April 1995) is a Dutch rower.
 She was a member of the Dutch coxless four, along with Ellen Hogerwerf, Ymkje Clevering and Karolien Florijn, that won an Olympic silver medal in Tokyo 2020.
 The same crew was a three-time European Champion (in 2019, 2020 and 2021) and won a silver medal at the 2019 World Rowing Championships.
 In August 2022 Meester and her former coxless four teammate Ymkje Clevering won the bronze medal in the coxless pair at the European Championships in Munich.
+In the same setup with Clevering, she went on to win the 2023 World Championships and won Gold at the 2024 Summer Olympics.